 Tinos - credits: Heracles Kritikos/Shutterstock.com

-Tinos really hides a trump card behind the touristy diplay of its port: dozens of villages, incredible architectural experiences, first-line museums, interesting archeological sites, and an intriguing semi-mountainous landscape for hikers, strewn with old quarries and marked trails.
+Tinos really hides a trump card behind the touristy display of its port: dozens of villages, incredible architectural experiences, first-line museums, and interesting archeological sites.
+Not to mention the intriguing Tinos landscape, which is semi-mountainous and a paradise for hikers, strewn with old quarries and marked trails.

-If you add to these the luxurious accommodation, delicious cuisine, evening entertainment, and summer cultural events -ranging from live traditional festivals to an important literary festival- even the most demanding of travelers will find reasons to spend as many days on Tinos as possible.
+If you add to these the luxurious accommodation, delicious cuisine, evening entertainment, and summer cultural events -ranging from live traditional festivals to an important literary festival- even the most demanding of travelers will find reasons to visit Tinos for as long as possible.